giovanniboscu/continuous-section-field/docs/sectionproperties/validation_local_g_carrier_torsional_stiffness.md

 ## 1. Background

 The Python library `sectionproperties` computes the Saint-Venant torsional constant *J* by solving Prandtl's stress-function (warping) problem via finite elements.
 For composite sections, the library uses each material's Young's modulus *E*ᵢ as the local carrier, yielding a weighted quantity *EJ* rather than the torsionally relevant *GJ*.

-The library provides a documented global correction:
+This behaviour is stated explicitly in the [Analysis documentation](https://sectionproperties.readthedocs.io/en/stable/user_guide/analysis.html):

+> *"If materials are specified, the values calculated for the torsion constant … are elastic modulus weighted."*

+The composite torsional rigidity *EJ* is retrieved via [`get_ej()`](https://sectionproperties.readthedocs.io/en/stable/gen/sectionproperties.analysis.section.Section.html).
+The library also exposes [`get_e_eff()`](https://sectionproperties.readthedocs.io/en/stable/gen/sectionproperties.analysis.section.Section.html) and [`get_g_eff()`](https://sectionproperties.readthedocs.io/en/stable/gen/sectionproperties.analysis.section.Section.html) to compute area-averaged effective moduli, from which a global correction is derived:

 $$GJ_\text{doc} = \frac{g_\text{eff}}{e_\text{eff}} \cdot EJ$$

-This multiplier is a single scalar ratio computed from area-averaged effective moduli and does not account for the spatial distribution of *G*ᵢ across the section.
+This multiplier is a single scalar ratio and does not account for the spatial distribution of *G*ᵢ across the section.
 For sections where the stiffer material is concentrated in a specific region, the approximation introduces a non-negligible error.

 ---